-The survey shows that of all respondents in the 2014 survey 24% were working outside of the UK.
-This represents the same figure as 2013 and a minor increase from the 2011 and 2012 surveys.
-They were quite conservative in their career path, sticking to the standard architectural route.
+The survey shows that when considering all respondents in the 2015 survey 20% were working outside of the UK.
+This represents a similar figure to the previous four years surveys.
+They were generally quite conservative in their career path, sticking to the standard architectural route.
 Over the course of the four surveys very few of those undertaking further study were doing this outside of architecture and only a small number had entered into other creative professions.
-As the students have only recently graduated this is not surprising.
+As the students have only recently graduated this is perhaps not surprising.